 Alhamdulilah we have been given 5 opportunities each day to take time out and talk to our Lord.
 Although to some this might seem like a burden, it is arguably a great opportunity to leave the burdens of our work schedule for a quiet few minutes with The Owner of our rizq and The Bestower of nur.
 When you’re under stress it tends to show on your skin, whether it’s an unsightly spot or dark circles.
 Your skin is an essential indicator of what is going on inside.
 So if you feel good on the inside then it will undeniably show on the outside and when you are in good standing with your Lord, there is peace within your heart and a glow on your face; a type of glow that no manufacturer can duplicate.

-Nothing fancy, just a minimalist with beauty therapy experience.
-Enjoys writing and coconut milk lattes.
+A minimalist who enjoys writing and coconut milk lattes.
 Her greatest discovery was Islam.
-You can find her on social media @TheHalalHippie for beneficial reminders, InShaAllah.
+You can find her on Instagram @TheHalalHippie, InShaAllah.